Enforcement of foreign judgments in Jersey

 Where the above criteria are met, the defences available to a judgment debtor are limited, and the Jersey courts ought not to enquire into the merits of the original action, nor review the measure of damages awarded.

 Non-money judgments fall outside the scope of the 1960 Law and, historically, have also not been enforceable at common law.
 However, on 16 September 2008, the Royal Court handed down judgment in Brunei Investment Agency v Fidelis JRC 152.
-After a review of recent authorities before the Privy Council, the Supreme Court of Canada and the Grand Court of the Cayman Islands, the Royal Court decided that the common law should be changed.
+After a review of authorities from the Privy Council, the Supreme Court of Canada and the Grand Court of the Cayman Islands, the Royal Court decided that the common law should be changed.
 In the interests of comity and to reflect modern-day commercial practices, the common law was expressly amended so that the Royal Court now has a discretion to enforce non-money judgments, albeit this discretion should be exercised "cautiously".
-It is not yet clear how this cautious extension of the common law will be applied in practice.

 The UK Supreme Court in the conjoined cases of Rubin v Eurofinance and New Cap Reinsurance v Grant UKSC 46 considered the enforcement of foreign avoidance judgments given in insolvency proceedings (issued by the US and Australian courts respectively) against UK defendants.
 The conclusion of the Supreme Court was that avoidance judgments arising from insolvency proceedings did not have a special status and had to be enforced in the same way as other foreign judgments.